maurges/wzmach/README.md

             // 4 or 5 in practice.
 3 fingers means two digits + 1 thumb
             fingers: 2,

-            // Direction of the pinch in terms of zoomin the picture: In or Out
+            // Direction of the pinch in terms of zooming the picture: In or Out
             direction: In,

             // Can this gesture be repeated multiple times without lifting the